Mootlaq/PowerPoint_Markdown_converter/README.md

 I created this thanks to [Rob Haisfield](https://github.com/classicrob) who floated the idea on one of Roam's Slack channels.

 ## Installation
-As you can see, all what you need is the `pptx2markdown.py` file.
-So, simply clone the repo to your machine.
-You might need some libraries for the script to run successfully.
-The script use the libraries below so if make sure you install them.
-I included the pip command to install them in case you don't have them in your machine.
+Besides the `pptx2markdown.py` file, you might need to install some libraries for the script to run successfully.
+The script use the libraries below so make sure you install them.
+I included the pip install command for each library in case you don't have them in your machine.

 * Pillow

-  * `pip install Pillow`
+  * ```python
+    pip install Pillow
+    ```

 * python-pptx